 For the next three days, I will be posting one “basics” recipe per day in preparation for Thanksgiving.
 These are my favorite recipes to make ahead, freeze and have on hand as the holiday season approaches.
 Today we are starting with one of my favorite, indispensable freezer staples: chicken stock.
 With Thanksgiving just around the corner, having a batch of homemade chicken stock ready to use will make life that much easier when it’s time to get cooking.
 And the day after Thanksgiving, put the bones of that big turkey to good use and replenish your freezer with homemade turkey stock.
 Win-win!

 Growing up, I often woke up on weekend mornings to the aroma of chicken stock wafting through the house.
 It would simmer on the stove in the largest stock pot for a good part of the morning until the liquid was golden and fragrant.
-For the rest of the afternoon, the strained stock would sit in several bowls, cooling slowly to room temperature, before it was ladled into plastic storage containers (mostly half gallon ice cream tubs that would be washed out and saved for this specific use).
-Then all the containers would be stored in the freezer down in the basement, ready to grab to use in soups, risotto, tortellini in brodo, my maternal grandmother’s Thanksgiving stuffing, and many other recipes.
-I certainly cannot claim that chicken stock is Italian since it’s also made in many other cultures, but I can say that chicken stock is a staple in the Italian kitchen and I’m never without it.
+For the rest of the afternoon, the strained stock would sit in several bowls, cooling slowly to room temperature, before it was ladled into plastic storage containers and stored in the freezer down in the basement, ready to grab to use in soups, risotto, tortellini in brodo, my maternal grandmother’s Thanksgiving stuffing, and many other recipes.
+I certainly cannot claim that chicken stock is Italian since it’s also made in many other cultures, but I can say that chicken stock is a staple in the Italian kitchen and my kitchen is never without it.

 I have to confess that I don’t make homemade chicken stock often, as I only have one freezer and space is limited.
 Because of this, I always have several of the shelf-stable, low-sodium chicken broth containers in my pantry.
-My local grocery store has an excellent line of organic products and their chicken stock is one of my favorite pantry staples.
 But when there is a little extra space in my freezer and whenever I make a roast chicken, I always make a small pot of homemade chicken stock.
 It takes no time to pull together and the rest of the cooking time is mostly hands-off.
-You will have to periodically spoon off and discard the “scum” that rises to the top of the stock while it’s simmering, but other than that, the stock can perk away gently on the stovetop (mostly) unattended (but you should always stay near the kitchen when anything is on the stove, even if you don’t need to fuss with it.
+You will have to periodically spoon off and discard the impurities that rise to the top of the stock while it’s simmering, but other than that, the stock can perk away gently on the stovetop mostly unattended (but you should always stay near the kitchen when anything is on the stove, even if you don’t need to fuss with it.
 Safety first!).

 - Bones from 1 roasted chicken, skin and meat removed